YongYuH/SCMP-Article-Search/README.md

 ```bash
 yarn backend
 ```
-4. the front end dev server would be running on http://localhost:3000, and the front end dev server would be running on http://localhost:3001
+4. the front end dev server would be running on http://localhost:3000, and the back end dev server would be running on http://localhost:3001

 # Implementation Description
 * serve static files in front end fastify server